 To avoid losing customers to inefficient distribution, consider the following:

-- Optimize warehouses
+- Optimise warehouses

-- Utilize direct vendor shipments
+- Utilise direct vendor shipments

 - Deliver to parcel lockers

-Utilize Direct Vendor Shipments
+Utilise Direct Vendor Shipments

 Deliver to Parcel Lockers

 This is how it works.
 When a customer makes an online order, warehouses or retailers place the item into a secure retail parcel locker.
-Then, once it’s ready for pick up, the customer will be notified by a text, email, or app alert, and they can then retrieve their package from the locker using a unique code whenever is convenient for them.
+Then, once it’s ready for pick up, the final customer will be notified by a text, email, or app alert, and they can then retrieve their package from the locker using a unique code whenever is convenient for them.